 Steve Hudson is Chair of the firm's Litigation Department.
-Mr. Hudson concentrates his practice in the areas of securities, franchise, and complex commercial litigation.
-His securities litigation experience includes participation in the defense of class actions in New York, Kentucky, Georgia, Florida, South Carolina, Tennessee, and Alabama.
+Mr. Hudson concentrates his practice in the areas of complex commercial litigation, shareholder litigation, and securities litigation.

-He has extensive experience with internal corporate investigations and representing special committees of publicly traded companies, including representing a special committees of a Workers Compensation insurance carrier in investigating potential claims against a former CEO, representing a bankruptcy examiner in identifying and evaluating potential claims against third parties arising out a failed LBO, and representing a special committee in deciding whether to terminate a consulting contract between a corporation and its retired founder.
+He has broad experience with internal corporate investigations and representing special committees of publicly traded companies, including representing a special committee of a Workers Compensation insurance carrier in investigating potential claims against a former CEO, representing a bankruptcy examiner in identifying and evaluating potential claims against third parties arising out of a failed LBO, and representing a special committee in deciding whether to terminate a consulting contract between a corporation and its retired founder.
 Most recently, he represented an independent committee of the board of directors of a large private company that was formed to investigate and to decide what to do in response to a comprehensive, detailed demand by a group of minority shareholders.
 Representing the independent committee, the firm conducted an investigation and assisted in the preparation of a lengthy report, which was presented to and adopted by the board of directors.

 During law school, Mr. Hudson received six American Jurisprudence Awards and was ranked second in a class of 244.

-Mr. Hudson was recognized in The Best Lawyers in America® in 2022 and the nine years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
+Mr. Hudson was recognized in The Best Lawyers in America® in 2023 and the ten years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
 He was also recognized as a 2019 "Atlanta Lawyer of the Year" in the area of Banking and Finance Litigation by The Best Lawyers in America®.
-Mr. Hudson was recognized in 2021 and the eight years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+Mr. Hudson was recognized in 2022 and the nine years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
 He was named to Georgia Trend's 2015 "Legal Elite" list for General Practice/Trial Law.
 Mr. Hudson is AV® rated by Martindale-Hubbell.